 NYC Farm Beginnings is a comprehensive agricultural training program developed for new farmers by experience farmers and FARMroots staff.
 The program is designed for a wide range of participants looking to start farm enterprises, including immigrant farmers with agricultural experience from their home countries, NYC urban farmers looking to scale-up, second career farm entrepreneurs, and landowners looking to develop farm enterprises on their land.
-Please email firstname.lastname@example.org to request an application or more information.
+For more information please email email@example.com

 Whole Farm Planning Course (Click here for last year's schedule.. we will be posting this year's schedule soon!)

 After ten years of training new farmers through the New Farmer Development Project’s (NFDP) “La Nueva Siembra (The New Seed)” business training course, FARMroots has teamed up with Hawthorne Valley Farm to offer the Farm Beginnings Whole Farm Planning Course.

 The original Farm Beginnings curriculum was developed by the Land Stewardship Project and the Angelic Organic Learning Center and has been customized by FARMroots staff to meet the needs of Northeast farmers from diverse cultural backgrounds.
 The course focuses on goal setting, financial management, marketing development, and accessing appropriate land resources.

 The class is held once a year in the fall and continues into the early winter.
 We meet for eight sessions every other Saturday from 10:00am – 4:00pm.
 The general class topics are as follows (subject to change):

 Clarifying your Values and Setting your Farm Goals